 You should still stay over the bar and keep your feet flat until the bar reaches the point of contact.
 From here you explode up by extending your body to add a momentum to the bar.

 The Power Position is when the bar reaches the middle of the thighs or slightly higher, an athlete starts the explosion – the powerful knee, hip, and ankle extension.
 At this moment, one passes the vertical impulse from the thighs to the bar.
-At this point, athletes usually spring up from the mid-foot as it is one of the most optimal ways to accumulate maximum vertical power.

 Why the mid-foot?
-Because it is the most stable squat point for EVERYONE.
+Because it is the most stable squat point for EVERYONE

 4. Turnover